 Green Infrastructure

 A new green infrastructure project is proposed for the Kempton Street corridor.
 The goals of this project include:

-For more information, please find this presentation from the Community Input Meeting.
+For more information, please see these latest 2024 plans and this 2023 presentation from a Community Input Meeting.
 To stay up to date or provide feedback on these proposed options, please email: KemptonGI@newbedford-ma.gov.

+Green Infrastructure